AdaCore/gnatstudio/docs/users_guide/compilation.rst

 through the mode selection, located in the :guilabel:`Scenario` view (see :ref:`Scenario view <Scenario_View>`).

-When the mode is set to `default`, GPS performs the build using the switches defined in the project.
+When the mode is set to "default", GPS performs the build using the switches defined in the project.
 When the mode is set to another value, specialized parameters are passed to the builder.
-For example, the `gcov` Mode adds all the compilation parameters needed to instrument the generated objects and executables to work with the `gcov` tool.
+For example, the :program:`gcov` mode adds all the compilation parameters needed to instrument the generated objects and executables to work with the :program:`gcov` tool.

 In addition to changing the build parameters, changing the mode changes the output directory for objects and executables.
-For example, objects produced under the `debug` mode will be located in the :file:`debug` subdirectories of the object directories defined by the project.
+For example, objects produced under the :samp:`debug` mode will be located in the :file:`debug` subdirectories of the object directories defined by the project.
 This allows switching from one Mode to another without having to erase the objects pertaining to a different Mode.

 You can define new modes using XML customization, see :ref:`Customizing_build_Targets_and_Models`.

-The Build Mode only affects builds done using recent versions of `gnatmake` and `gprbuild`.
+The Build Mode only affects builds done using recent versions of :program:`gnatmake` and :program:`gprbuild`.
 The Mode selection has no effect on builds done through Targets that launch other builders.

 .. index:: build; toolchains